im-sohyeon/Projects_Yonsei/location finding/location_finding.md

 }
 ~~~

-### STEP 2. location showing of continuous moving
+### STEP 2.
+Location showing of continuous movement 1 (y=x^2 graph)
-> Making a continuous movement (not randomly as STEP1) as following y=x route.
+> Making a continuous movement (not randomly as STEP1) as following y=x^2 route.
-> Building code to make continuous movement with following y=x graph route.
+> Building code to make continuous movement with following y=x^2 graph route.
 > Basic algorithm is :
-> movement, following y=x graph route ➡️ stop moving if "enter"is pressed ➡️ show the result of location as coordinate form when it stops
+> making movement which follows y=x^2 graph route ➡️ show the result of location as coordinate form
+> (+ delay function was added to show the coordinate location form in visible sequence)
 ~~~
 void delay(int number_of_seconds);
      int main (void){